suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 IANA is also requested to create several registries defined in the subsections below.

-For each registry, values 0-255 are Standards Action and 256 or greater are Expert Review.
+For each registry, values 0-255 are Standards Action and 256 or greater are Specification Required.
 Negative values -255 to 0 are Standards Action, and -256 and lower are Private Use.

 New entries to those registries need to provide a label, a name and a reference to a specification that describes the functionality.
 More guidance on the expert review can be found below.